MileHacker Logo

 Official Visitor Centers

-Locate visitor information centers for maps and local advice.
+Locate visitor information centers for navigation and local guidance.

 Permits & Fees

 Some protected areas require entrance fees or permits.
-Confirm these with your travel company.
+Confirm these with your tour provider.

 Emergency Contacts